Iceebluee/hello-world/README.md

 Hello!

-I'm funcuni, this is my first repository.
+I'm Iceebluee, this is my first repository.
 I like C and C++.